ColorlessSaber/JAVASCRIPT-PROJECTS/README.md

 ## Projects Under Repo
 ### Basic JavaScript Projects
 Contains several sub-folders each containing scripts that show me learning the synatx of JavaScript and how to interact with an HTML and CSS files.

+### Advanced JavaScript Projects
+Learning several more advanced JavaScript techniques involving HTML code.

+### Tic-Tac-Toe Project
+Created the classic game Tic-Tac-Toe using HTML, CSS, and JavaScript.
+It demastrates how JavaScript can be used to create a dynamic website, or this case a game the user can play on the web.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>